chocoteam/choco-solver/paper/paper.md

 In standard use, a user states a problem using variables, their domains (possible values for each variable), and constraints, predicates that must hold on the variables.
 The wide variety of constraints available allows the user to describe his problem as naturally as possible.
-Each constraint ensures that it holds, otherwise a propagator *filters* ,removes, from the domain of variables the values that prevent the satisfiability.
+Each constraint ensures that it holds, otherwise a propagator filters
+from the domain of variables the values that prevent the satisfiability.
 It is the combination of the selected constraints that defines the problem to be solved.
 The problem is solved by alternating space reduction (usually by a depth-first search) and propagation,